cmsc389T-spring22/Team7/Projects/P3/README.md

 ### getLoc(Location loc)
 #### Method Description
 Using the parameter loc, the method returns a HashSet of one of following types, (EMPTY, PACMAN, GHOST, WALL, COOKIE), depending on what is currently at that location.
+#### Test Description
+There are two tests for this method.
+They both first add a pacman to Location (1, 0).
+The first one checks to make sure that the type at Location (1, 0) matches the one returned by the getLoc method.
+The second one checks to make sure that the type returned by the getLoc method at Location (2, 0) does not contain a Pacman.

 ---